Last updated on: September 30th, 2022

 Organ Donation Leave

-An employee is entitled to unpaid leave for organ donation for the period, as certified by a duly qualified medical practitioner, required for organ donation and recovery from the procedure.
-The maximum leave for an organ donation and recovery is 26 weeks.
+An employee is entitled to unpaid leave for organ donation and recovery for a maximum period of 26 weeks.
+An employee will be entitled to the leave if they get a certificate signed from a duly qualified medical practitioner.
 The Saskatchewan Employment Act, S.S.
 2013, Ch.
 S-15.1, §§ 2-52.

 Reserve Force Service Leave